izankevin/izankevin.github.io/index.md

 - Linux: I'm used to work in Linux-based distributions, currently I'm using Ubuntu as my default OS.
 - Office: Advanced skills in both the Open Document Foundation and Microsoft ofimatic suite.

+###Awards and mentions
+- *Programa UAM Talento Joven*.
+I was awarded by being one of the 9 best access calification of the Faculty of Science at UAM.
+My university access calification was 13.825 out of 14